Skall77/swingy/README.md

 # swingy
-Text RPG in Java (Console and GUI)
+ text-based RPG game in Java (Console and GUI)

 # usage
 Make sure to have [Maven](https://maven.apache.org/) installed.